SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/Messaging/CreateMessage.md

 ## CreateMessage

 Create a new message and insert it in the message queue. (inbox)
-<para /><b>Online Restricted:</b> The Messaging agent is not available in Online by default.
+<br />**Online Restricted:** The Messaging agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **incomingMessage:**